-With a P3 color error of 2.5dE, the AOC is the least color-accurate monitor out of the bunch, but you’re unlikely to notice any major differences while gaming or watching videos.
+Despite being an sRGB native monitor, the CU32V3 shows an impressively low DCI-P3 color error of 2.5dE.
+The AOC is the least color-accurate monitor out of the bunch, but you’re unlikely to notice any major differences while gaming or watching videos between them.
 If you want more accuracy out of the box though, the Philips will suit you better.

-Some of that lack of accuracy comes from the monitor’s oversaturation of the sRGB color space, which brings a little extra pop.
+Note the monitor’s oversaturation of the sRGB color space, which points to some a extra pop for SDR content and web browsing.
 All three monitors are comparable here, and despite not being a DCI-P3-native monitor, the AOC does alright here too.

 The AOC CU32V3 is a good 4K monitor for the price.
 With a well-sized curved panel, you may even find yourself able to focus on your work more, as your tasks fill your view.
 There are also some user-friendly features available, like handy apps that make control easier than the OSD.